MuhamadMursaleen/-ANN-Based-Customer-Prediction-Model/Readme.md

+Here’s a combined README file that integrates both your previous content and the new structure for your project.
+This version maintains clarity and is beginner-friendly, guiding users through the setup and usage of your Customer Churn Prediction project.

+---

-# ANN-Based Customer Prediction Model
+# ANN-Based Customer Churn Prediction Model

 This project demonstrates the creation of an Artificial Neural Network (ANN) model for predicting customer behavior using a dataset of 10,000 bank customers.
 The dataset contains various features related to the customers' demographics and financial information.
 The goal is to predict a target outcome (e.g., churn or retention) based on these features.

 ## Table of Contents

 - [Project Overview](#project-overview)
 - [Dataset Information](#dataset-information)
 - [Model Architecture](#model-architecture)